 Cost & Financial Aid

 Education is the most important investment you can make in your future.
 There is a financial plan available for everyone, including a broad range of financial assistance options.
 Visit SJVC’s Net Price Calculator to get personalized information on college costs and financial aid.
-Check out SJVC’s Consumer Information to learn about program costs by campus and credential level.
+Check out SJVC’s Consumer Information to learn about our heating and cooling program costs by campus and credential level.
 You also can talk to an Admissions Representative to discuss the costs of your chosen program, and schedule an appointment with an experienced financial aid officer.

 Accreditation & Approvals